teisdbr/winlibrs-docs-test/data-elements.md

 ___

+### Notes:
-`**Note:** This Data Element (41) is a UNIQUE, IDENTIFYING number assigned by an agency to an Arrest Report.
-It may be the <span style="text-decoration: underline">Incident Number</span> of a reported incident relating to the Arrest, or it may be a separate Booking Number.`
+* `This Data Element (41) is a UNIQUE, IDENTIFYING number assigned by an agency to an Arrest Report.
+It may be the Incident Number of a reported incident relating to the Arrest, or it may be a separate Booking Number.`

+___

 <br>